adeebkor/adeebkor.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a senior lecturer in the Department of Mechanical Engineering, University of Malaya.
+I am a senior lecturer in the Department of Mechanical Engineering, Universiti Malaya.
 Prior to my lectureship, I was a [PhD student](https://garth-wells.github.io/) at the University of Cambridge.
 My PhD research focused on the development of a fast, high-order finite element solver for focused ultrasound applications.
 My research interests include computational